FabianHofmann/carbon-networks/report/submissions/journal/review-responses/first-round.md

 @chrstphtrs
 > I think an overview table with differences of the scenario settings in the beginning would be helpful, and maybe with some key results in the end.

+We have added an overview table in the introduction that shows the main differences between the scenarios.
+Since the difference of the scenarios is important on the qualitative level, we have not added a table with key results in the end.
+We hope that the reader can follow the argumentation and the results are clear enough.

 ---
 @FabianHofmann
 > The colour coding in Figure 6 could be better, the greens are almost indistinguishable and too many similar browns.

+Thank you for your feedback.
+We have revised the color scheme in Figure 6 to make it more accessible to the reader.
+We hope that the new color scheme will make the figure easier to read.

 ---